-As of December 31, 2022, we had federal and state net operating loss carry forwards, or NOLs, of approximately \$22.2 million.
+As of December 31, 2024, we had U.S. federal net operating loss carryforwards, or NOLs, of approximately \$36,669,000 million and Georgia and Florida state NOLs of approximately \$44,443,000 million and \$1,372,000 million, respectively.
+As of December 31, 2024, we also had Canadian non-capital loss carryforwards of approximately \$25,277,000, which have a twenty year carryforward and begin expiring in 2025 and Hong Kong tax losses carryforwards or approximately \$58,126,000 which have no expiry.
 These net operating losses can be carried forward and applied against future taxable income, if any.
-A full allowance for the value of the NOLs is provided for in our audited financial statements for the year of December 31, 2022 included in this Annual Report on Form 10-K. We cannot guarantee what the ultimate outcome or amount of the benefit we may receive from the NOLs, if any, will be.
+A full allowance for the value of the NOLs is provided for in our audited consolidated financial statements for the year of December 31, 2024 included in this Annual Report on Form 10-K. We cannot guarantee what the ultimate outcome or amount of the benefit we may receive from the NOLs, if any, will be.
 If we become profitable in the future, our ability to use net operating loss carryforwards and other tax attributes to offset future taxable income or reduce taxes may be subject to limitations.